BrendanGasparin/list-cybersecurity-resources/README.md

 A curated list of resources with cybersecurity content.

 ## News
+[BleepingComputer](https://www.bleepingcomputer.com/): A website dedicated to cybersecurity and technology news and support.
 [Cyberwire Daily](https://open.spotify.com/show/0CnYnxrAcfRjh0YSQINAwe): The Cyberwire Daily is an excellent podcast for keeping up to date with the latest in cybersecurity news.
 [grugq's newsletter, the](https://buttondown.email/grugq):
 [ISC StormCast](https://isc.sans.edu/podcast.html): ISC StormCast from the SANS Institute.